Modeling of simple bandpass filters: bandwidth broadening of Josephson parametric devices due to non-Markovian coupling to dressed transmission-line modes: Bandwidth broadening in resonant and non-resonant coupling regimes

-The comparison with the Markovian counterparts shows that the double-peaked gain profile (resonance splitting) and the resulting bandwidth broadening in the cases of Fig.~\ref{fig:gains_wdependentcoupling}, result from the frequency-dependent coupling.
+For the cases of Fig.~\ref{fig:gains_wdependentcoupling}, the comparison with the Markovian counterparts -- which always have a single-peaked gain profile at zero pump detuning, $\delta_p=0$ -- shows that the double-peaked gain profile (resonance splitting) and the resulting bandwidth broadening result from the frequency-dependent coupling.
+This frequency-dependence produces significant deviations from the Markov approximation whenever the self-energy has a large slope of either the real part (cases a, b) or the imaginary part at $\omega_s$, or if the real part itself is of comparable magnitude to the imaginary part there (case c).
+(For example, for the case of Fig.~\ref{fig:gains_wdependentcoupling}(b) with $L_c/L_s=0.75$ the slope of $\re\Sigma(0)$ is big enough to invalidate the Markov approximation in the parameter region where $Z_{0}/Z_{s} \lesssim 2$ and $C_c/C_s \gtrsim 1.5$.)
+On the other hand, if neither of these criteria is fulfilled, the exact gain profile approximately agrees with the Markov approximation (not shown here).

 It is worth mentioning, however, that even a frequency-independent, Markovian coupling can give rise to a double-peaked gain profile \cite{WusShu2013}, under the condition that $\delta_p^2 > \Gamma_E^2 + |\epsilon_p|^2$, and the maxima of the Markovian gain profile are then located at the minima of $|D(\Delta)|^2$.
-In Fig.~\ref{fig:gains_wdependentcoupling}, no such resonanance splitting can be observed for the Markovian gains due to $\delta_p = 0$.
+In Fig.~\ref{fig:gains_wdependentcoupling}, no such resonance splitting can be observed for the Markovian gains due to $\delta_p = 0$.
 These two mechanisms for resonance splitting are independent, such that e.g. resonance splitting under Markovian coupling does not necessarily entail also its presence under comparable frequency-dependent coupling.
 For a uniform, frequency-independent amplification, strong rippling is of course undesirable, i.e. the large-amplitude enhancement of $G_s(\Delta)$ at $\Delta \neq 0$ due to the resonance splitting.
 Usually, an optimal value for the pump strength can be found where the split gain maxima merge and thus provide a flat gain profile over a relatively wide bandwidth.

 Figure \ref{fig:gaincharacteristics_Lc} illustrates the performance of parametric amplifiers coupled to a TL via a series-$\sLC$ circuit, as function of the coupling parameter $L_c/L_s$ for $\Gamma_I=0$: (e) the `maximum' gain $G_{\max} = G_s(\Delta=0) = |u(0)|^2$, (f) the ratio of the ripple amplitude $\max(G_s) - G_s(\Delta=0)$ to gain $G_s(\Delta=0)$ in the parameter ranges where rippling occurs, (g) the bandwidth $\sigma$ of $G_s(\Delta) = |u(\Delta)|^2$, and (h) the resulting bandwidth-gain product $\sigma \sqrt{G_{\max}}$.
 We note that the bandwidth $\sigma$ is defined as usual as full-width-half-maximum with respect to the `maximum' gain $G_s(\Delta=0)$ at $\Delta=0$, rather than the larger actual maximum of $G_s(\Delta)$ in case of rippling.
 These quantities are based on $u(\Delta)$ from \Eq{eq:usq_Delta__wdependent}, where the self-energy $\Sigma(0) = \Sigma_E(0)$ (a,b) is calculated from the exact solution, \Eqs{eq:imSig_seriescoupled} and \eqref{eqapp:reSig1_seriescoupled}--\eqref{eqapp:reSig2_seriescoupled}.
 The pump strength $\epsilon_p$ (c) is set to $\epsilon_p = 0.98 \epsilon_{p,\thresh}$, with $\epsilon_{p,\thresh}$ from \Eq{eq:h_thresh__wdependent} (black lines).
 The pump detuning is $\delta_p=0$, such that $\wref = \omega_p/2 = \omega_s$.